nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 05 - Handling Ordinary Files.markdown

 	which outputs the total number of lines in the file _foo_.

 	(ii).
-By displaying the octal dump of the file's contents by executing:
+By displaying the octal dump of the files contents by executing:

 	`od -bc foo`